godotengine/godot-docs/classes/class_viewport.rst

 - |void| **set_positional_shadow_atlas_size**\ (\ value\: :ref:`int<class_int>`\ )
 - :ref:`int<class_int>` **get_positional_shadow_atlas_size**\ (\ )

-The shadow atlas' resolution (used for omni and spot lights).
-The value is rounded up to the nearest power of 2.
+The shadow atlas's resolution (used for omni and spot lights).
+The final value is rounded up to the nearest power of 2.

 \ **Note:** If this is set to ``0``, no positional shadows will be visible at all.
 This can improve performance significantly on low-end systems by reducing both the CPU and GPU load (as fewer draw calls are needed to draw the scene without shadows).